-Tax-Exempt Bonds and the AMT.
-Unlike tax-exempt government purpose bonds, the interest income from tax-exempt private activity bonds is included in the alternative minimum tax (AMT) base.
-The AMT is a tax that is levied in parallel with the income tax and is intended to ensure that taxpayers with many deductions and exemptions pay a minimum percentage of their gross income in taxes.
-Because private activity bonds are included in the AMT the bonds usually carry a slightly higher interest rate (approximately 50 basis points13 higher) than do tax-exempt government-purpose bonds, all else equal.14 However, the private activity bond rate is still lower than the taxable bond rate.
-For more on the AMT, see CRS Report RL30149, The Alternative Minimum Tax for Individuals, by Gregg A. Esenwein.
+Before ARRA, the interest income from tax-exempt private activity bonds was included in the alternative minimum tax (AMT) base and thus taxable.
+The temporary provision suspending the AMT taxability expires on January 1, 2011.
+Because private activity bonds will be included in the AMT after this date, the bonds carry a higher interest rate (approximately 50 basis points19) than do tax-exempt government-purpose bonds, all else equal.20 However, the private activity bond rate is still lower than the taxable bond rate.
+For more on the AMT, see CRS Report RL30149, The Alternative Minimum Tax for Individuals, by (name redacted).

 Repealing the AMT or exempting some bonds issued for qualified private activities from the AMT would increase investor demand for those bonds.
-The increased attractiveness of those bonds would eventually lead to lower interest costs for the issuer of private activity bonds.
+The increased attractiveness of those bonds would eventually lead to lower interest costs for the issuer of qualified private activity bonds.